-The Competition and Consumer Commission of Singapore (CCCS) has conditionally approved the planned merger between Air India (AI, Delhi International) and Vistara (UK, Delhi International) after accepting commitments from Air India, its owner Tata Sons, and stakeholder Singapore Airlines (SQ, Singapore Changi).
+The Competition and Consumer Commission of Singapore (CCCS) has conditionally approved the planned merger between Air India (AI, Delhi International) and Vistara (Delhi International) after accepting commitments from Air India, its owner Tata Sons, and stakeholder Singapore Airlines (SQ, Singapore Changi).
 The authority's interest in the tie-up is the competitive impact it would have on flights between India and Singapore.

 The conditional approval covers three aspects: